ramblingbarney/refactored-invention/README.md

 * As a user I want to see the top 4 players with scores from left to right using a different colour.

   * Example acceptance criteria:
-    *  Each player that has created a login and scored at least one point will be shown
+    *  Each player that has created a login will be shown
     *  Each player that has completed a song with a sore will have it listed below their name when you click 'View Scores'

 ### Home Page User Stories